 Table 5.5 General Checklist for Evaluating F RFQs, RFQCs and RFPs Review to ensure If supplier fails, then reject reason is Supplier is not currently suspended or debarred (Section 5.3 Step 2 - State Conducts Administrative Review).
-Georgia List Federal List Non-responsible 2.Supplier submitted a timely response ( Sec - tion 5.3 Step 2 - State Conducts Admin - istrative Review ).
+Non-responsible Georgia List Federal List 2.Supplier submitted a timely response (Sec- tion 5.3 Step 2 - State Conducts Admin - istrative Review).
 Non-responsive 3.
 Supplier's response is materially complete (Section 5.3 Step 2 - State Conducts Administrative Review).
-Example 1: Includes pricing Non-responsive

-Table 5.5 General Checklist for Evaluating RFQs, RFQCs and RFPs Review to ensure If supplier fails, then reject reason is (RFQ and RFP only) Example 2: Includes bid bond (if required) NOTE: Receipt of Payment, Performance and Fidelity Bonds is addressed in Chapter 7 - Stage 7 - Contract Process.
+Example 1: Includes pricing (RFQ and RFP only) Example 2: Includes bid bond (if required) Non-responsive NOTE: Receipt of Payment, Performance and Fidelity Bonds is addressed in Chapter 7 - Stage 7 - Contract Process .
 Supplier agreed to certificate of non-col- lusion (Section 3.5.1.1 Certification of Non-Collusion).
 Non-responsible Supplier has submitted a signed and not- arized Immigration and Security Form (Section 3.5.1.3 Security and Immig- ration Requirement).
-Non-responsible Supplier has complied with certification regarding status as scrutinized company (Section 3.5.1.4 Scrutinized Company).
-Non recognible NOTE: Permissible to accept this certification after close of the solicitation but prior to con- tract award; however, supplier must certify that it is not a scrutinized company.
+Non-responsible 6.
+Supplier has complied with certification regarding status as scrutinized company (Section 3.5.1.4 Scrutinized Company).
+NOTE: Permissible to accept this certification after close of the solicitation but prior to contract award; however, supplier must certify that it is not a scrutinized company.
 Non-responsible Supplier meets all require- ments/specifications of the solicitation (Section 5.6.2.1 Responsive).
+Non-responsive
-NOTE: Any ambiguities in the supplier's response should be resolved through the cla- rification process ( Section 5.6.4 Written Clarification ).
-Non-responsive Price Match GRB (RFQ) Price Match SB (RFQ) Ensure all Georgia resident, Small Busi- ness, and Georgia Resident Small Busi- Price Match GRSB (RFQ) ness considerations have been addressed.
-Not highest scoring (RFP or RFQC) Did not not meet minimum scoring threshold (RFQC)

-Table 5.5 General Checklist for Evaluating F RFQs, RFQCs and RFPs Review to ensure If supplier fails, then reject reason is Did not score within iden- tified scoring range (RFQC) RFQs and RFPs Only: Supplier has sub- mitted firm, unconditional pricing (Sec- tion 5.6.6.1 Firm Pricing).
+Table 5.5 5 General Checklist for Evaluating RFQs, RFQCs and RFPs Review to ensure If supplier fails, then reject reason is NOTE: Any ambiguities in the supplier's response should be resolved through the cla- rification process (Section 5.6.4 Written Clarification).
+8. Ensure all Georgia resident, Small Busi- ness, and Georgia Resident Small Busi- ness considerations have been addressed.
+Price Match GRB (RFQ) Price Match SB (RFQ) Price Match GRSB (RFQ) Price Match GRSB (RFQ) Not highest scoring (RFP or RFQC) Did not not meet minimum scoring threshold (RFQC) Did not score within identified scoring range (RFQC) RFQs and RFPs Only: Supplier has sub- mitted firm, unconditional pricing (Sec- tion 5.6.6.1 Firm Pricing).
 Non-responsive 10.
 Supplier meets selection criteria: RFQs: has submitted lowest priced bid (Section 5.6.6 Cost Evaluation).
 RFPs: has received highest total score (Section 5.6.3.2.3 RFP Total Combined Score).
 RFQCs: if prequalification is based solely on supplier's compliance with mandatory requirements, then refer to Item #7 of this table.
 Otherwise, supplier must meet minimum scoring threshold or rank within identified scoring range.
-Not low bid (RFQ) Not highest scoring (RFP or RFQC) Did not meet minimum scoring threshold (RFQC) Did not score within identified scoring range (RFQC) 11.
-For all contract awards of \$100,000.00 or more, supplier has been approved by DOR (Section 3.5.1.2 Tax Compliance).
-NOTE: For the sake of efficiency, only com- plete the tax compliance check for the supplier (s) actually selected for award.
-To complete the tax compliance check, follow the steps identified in Section 3.5.1.2 Tax Compliance.
-Non-responsible 12.
+Not low bid (RFQ) Not highest scoring (RFP or RFQC) Did not meet minimum scoring threshold (RFQC) Did not score within identified scoring range (RFQC) For all contract awards of \$100,000.00 or more, supplier has been approved by DOR (Section 3.5.1.2 Tax Compliance).
+Non-responsible

+Table 5.5 General Checklist for Evaluating RFQs, RFQCs and RFPs Review to ensure If supplier fails, then reject reason is NOTE: For the sake of efficiency, only com- plete the tax compliance check for the supplier (s) actually selected for award.
+To complete the tax compliance check, follow the steps identified in Section 3.5.1.2 Tax Compliance .
 Any supplier contract exceptions are resolved.
-Failed Contract Discussions 13.
-For all contract awards of \$1,000.00 or more, supplier certifies that it is not cur- rently engaged in, and agrees for the dur- ation of the contract not to engage in, a boycott of Israel, as defined in O.C.G.A.
-Section 50-5-85 .
+Failed Contract Discussions For all contract awards of \$1,000.00 or more, supplier certifies that it is not cur- rently engaged in, and agrees for the dur- ation of the contract not to engage in, a boycott of Israel, as defined in O.C.G.A.
+Section 50-5-85.
 Failed Contract Discussions